Nature for Everyone, Everywhere!

 • Experience level: Complete beginners to experienced outdoor enthusiasts

-• Availability: Must attend one of the wilderness trips
+• Availability: Must attend one of the wilderness trips and workshops/meetings in the Ottawa/Gatineau region

-• Commitment: Willing to complete 120-hour project over 10 months
+• Commitment: Willing to complete 120-hour project over 12 months

 • Location: Ottawa Valley region preferred (support available for local travel)